Our2020View/Our2020View.github.io/ourview.md

 10. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
 11. Tank sensors that work – sensors on the outside of tanks, what a concept!
 12. Freshwater above the floor – with a minor mod, no more frozen fresh water lines when it gets cold
-13. Heated holding tanks – useful for those morning departure dumps in the spring and fall
+13. Heated holding tanks – useful for those cold season departure dumps
 14. Black tank flush – always wanted one of these!
 15. Dump valves that can be maintained – ease of access and servicing
 16. Large holding tanks – four times that of our Class Bs